 - It is better to work in low lighting.
-Of course this only works if you’re completely paperless, like I am.
+Of course, this only works if you’re completely paperless.
 If you’re still using some paper, make sure you have adequate lighting for your paperwork.
 Adjust your computer screen accordingly.

 - Dark mode is better for your eyes during the night or in dark areas.

 - Screens are reflective surfaces.
 They can reflect anything, especially bright lights and shapes.
 Therefore, avoid sitting directly below a light source or near closed windows (if they are low lying).